eliotsykes/dan-todo/GUIDE.md

 3. List model loaded successfully when doing a refresh on /list/21/edit (add feature spec coverage)
 4. Edit form for a list also contains a delete button at the very bottom.
 5. Remove data-list attribute from list index li elements.
 Try to make it as plain html as possible for simpler learning, remove clutter.
+6. Remove some of the injectors in initalizers.
+Switch out with needs?

 TODO: Merge POLISH.md notes from branch to master